-List the titles of the print, electronic publications you read regularly.
+List the titles of the print and electronic publications you read regularly.
 (150 words or fewer)

-List the titles of the films, concerts, shows, exhibits, lectures and other entertainments you enjoyed most in the past year.
+List the titles of the films, concerts, shows, exhibits, lectures and other entertainment you enjoyed most in the past year.
 (150 words or fewer)

 Please tell us what you value most about Columbia and why.
 (300 words or fewer)